deckhouse/virtualization/docs/USER_GUIDE.md

 - The disk is not attached to any virtual machine.
 - The VM is powered off.
 - The VM is running, but qemu-guest-agent is installed in the guest OS.
-The file system has been successfully “frozen” (fsfreeze operation).
+The file system has been successfully "frozen”"(fsfreeze operation).

 If data consistency is not required (for example, for test scenarios), a snapshot can be created:

-- On a running VM without “freezing” the file system.
+- On a running VM without "freezing" the file system.
 - Even if the disk is attached to an active VM.

 To do this, specify in the VirtualDiskSnapshot manifest: